aghreed/rick-and-morty-search-ts/README.md

 2. Run `npm run start` after dependencies are installed
 3. Search for things within the Rick and Morty universe

+Documentation on the API can be found [here](https://rickandmortyapi.com/documentation/)

 # ORIGINAL README BELOW